JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/interface.rst

 Interface
 *********

-Much of the interface is located in the node editor in blender while some of the interface exist in other regiones like the 3D viewport.
+Much of the interface is located in the node editor in blender while some of the interface exist in other regions like the 3D viewport.

 Node Menu
 =========